 Later: implementation of the “separation of duties” principle through the distributed operation of the voting application as well as the distribution of necessary passwords (secret election key) and multi-level mixing processes.
 This achieves a higher level of protection against vote manipulation.

 POLYAS-Tip: Learn more about security and the technical backdrop of the POLYAS online voting system: security in online elections

 An important issue for POLYAS is the transfer of technology from the lab into practice in order to keep our online voting systems state of the art.
 Our research department is part of an international network and we publish our findings in the scientific community.

 In 2017 Dr. Tomasz Truderung together with Achim Brelle published a method for cast-as-intended-verification based on return codes.
 This method of individual verification is designed for maximum user convenience with mobile devices.

 In 2016 Truderung and academic colleagues published an overview of common definitions and methods for verifying the integrity of online elections.
 The research work represents an important contribution to unambiguous definitions and established a general understanding of verification.

 Want to learn more about Dr. Tomasz Truderung’s research work?

 The Research Project FlexiVote

-This project is funded by Hessen ModellProjekte with funds from LOEWE – Landes-Offensive zur Entwicklung Wissenschaftlich-ökonomischer Exzellenz, Förderlinie 3: KMU-Verbundvorhaben.
-The LOEWE-program of the Hesse state government sponsors excellent scientific projects from universities and research institutes in Hesse.
-The focus is to establish an intensive network of science, not university related research and economy.
+The project was funded by Hessen ModellProjekte with funds from LOEWE – a state drive for the development of scientific and economic excellence.
+The LOEWE-program of the Hesse state government sponsors outstanding scientific projects from universities and research institutes in Hesse.
+The focus is to establish an intensive network betweenscience, non-university related research and the economy.